 Learn more about cost of living by city.

-Employees with Parts Specialist in their job title in Indianapolis, Indiana earn an average of 38.1% more than the national average.
-These job titles also find higher than average salaries in York, Pennsylvania (35.3% more) and Seattle, Washington (19.7% more).
-The lowest salaries can be found in Tampa, Florida (4.3% less) and New York, New York (2.6% less).
+Employees with Parts Specialist in their job title in Indianapolis, Indiana earn an average of 37.1% more than the national average.
+These job titles also find higher than average salaries in York, Pennsylvania (35.6% more) and Seattle, Washington (18.9% more).

 Years of Experience